Case Study: Jet Press 750S HSM & 720S

 Reduced down-time due to maintenance

-Huge savings in energy, materials, labour and waste are possible with the Activ LED UV system, thanks to the lower power LED UV lamps
+Huge savings in energy, materials, labour and waste are possible with the LuXtreme LED UV system, thanks to the lower power LED UV lamps.

 Discover more…